dotchen/stock_pred/README.md

 Also download the [dataset](https://github.com/yumoxu/stocknet-dataset/).

+Also download the [GloVE embedding](https://nlp.stanford.edu/projects/glove/) pretrained on twitter.

 ## Train Models
 Edit `config.yaml` with hyperparameter and model configs of choice and then do
 ```bash